maayan-t8/markdown-site/public/raw/setup-guide.md

 **Hide pages from navigation:** Set `showInNav: false` in page frontmatter to keep a page published and accessible via direct URL, but hidden from the navigation menu.
 Useful for pages like `/projects` that you want to link directly but not show in the main nav.
 Pages with `showInNav: false` remain searchable and available via API endpoints.

 **Sidebar layout:** Add `layout: "sidebar"` to any post or page frontmatter to enable a docs-style layout with a table of contents sidebar.
 The sidebar extracts headings (H1, H2, H3) automatically and provides smooth scroll navigation.
 Only appears if headings exist in the content.

+**Right sidebar:** When enabled in `siteConfig.rightSidebar.enabled`, posts and pages can display a right sidebar containing the CopyPageDropdown at 1135px+ viewport width.
+Add `rightSidebar: true` to frontmatter to enable.
+Without this field, pages render normally with CopyPageDropdown in the nav bar.
+When enabled, CopyPageDropdown moves from the navigation bar to the right sidebar on wide screens.
+The right sidebar is hidden below 1135px, and CopyPageDropdown returns to the nav bar automatically.

 ### Update SEO Meta Tags